Jason Day Betting Profile: The Sentry - PGA TOUR

 Day's Best Finishes

-- Day participated in 26 tournaments last season, picking up two wins with four top-five finishes and nine finishes in the top 10.
+- Day last season participated in 26 tournaments, picking up two wins with four top-five finishes and nine finishes in the top 10.

+- In those 26 tournaments, he had a 76.9% success rate in terms of making the cut (20 cuts made).

 - Last season Day had two wins, with one of them coming at the AT&T Byron Nelson, where he shot -23.

-- Day's 1506 points last season placed him 11th in the FedExCup standings.
+- Day collected 1506 points last season, ranking 11th in the FedExCup standings.

 Day's Strokes Gained Rankings